North Grimston

-North Grimston is a village in the Ryedale district of North Yorkshire, England.
-It was historically part of the East Riding of Yorkshire until 1974.
+North Grimston is a village in the civil parish of Birdsall, in North Yorkshire, England.
 It is situated between Norton-on-Derwent and Wharram-le-Street on the B1248 road.
-It is part of the civil parish of Birdsall.
+In 1931 the parish had a population of 143.
+On 1 April 1935 the parish was abolished and merged with Birdsall.

 History

 The North Grimston sword, dating to the Iron Age was found at North Grimston in 1902.

-The Church at North Grimston is dedicated to St Nicholas.
-The font dates back to Saxon times.
+The name Grimston derives from the Old Norse personal name Grim or Grimr, and the Old English tūn meaning 'settlement'.

+St Nicholas' Church, North Grimston is grade I listed and has a Norman font.

 North Grimston was served by North Grimston railway station on the Malton and Driffield Railway between 1853 and 1950.

+The village was historically part of the East Riding of Yorkshire until 1974.
+From 1974 to 2023 it was part of the district of Ryedale, it is now administered by the unitary North Yorkshire Council.